 I still remember my first archive migration project like it was yesterday…

-Nearly 15 years ago, a customer needed to migrate their Enterprise Vault 5 archiving system to a new one.
+Nearly 15 years ago, a customer needed to migrate their Enterprise Vault 5 legacy archiving system to a new one.
 The customer had 12’000 email archives and 13 TB of data.
-At the time, this was huge!

-A few years later, the approach had changed.
+A few years later, the EV archive migration approach had changed massively.

-The arrival of 3rd-party migration tools allowed customers to automate the process of email movement, but high license costs (>10k$ per TB) did not help matters.
+The arrival of 3rd party migration tools allowed customers to automate the process of email movement, but high license costs (>10k$ per TB) did not help matters.
 A lot of professional services were still required, as all the steps beside the pure data movement had to be covered with manual labor.
-Another headache, the customer had to order dedicated hardware (multiple servers) to run the migration on.
+Another headache was that the customer had to order dedicated hardware (multiple servers) to run the EV archive migration software on.
 Needless to say, licenses for tools have to be bought upfront, meaning that if you wanted to migrate 30 TB, you needed to pay for the software licenses upfront, before much data could be moved.

-Some vendors have polished the exterior of their products, using “the cloud” to deliver archive migrations.
-While it helps to reduce the amount of hardware required onsite, they are, in reality, simply hosting the migration servers on the customer’s behalf, or indeed, encouraging the customer to host the VM’s in Microsoft Azure.
-More a hosted than a real cloud migration then, with the same restrictions of a typical On-prem solution, but with, typically, much higher infrastructure costs and less performance as a well sized dedicated VM or Server.
+Some vendors have polished the exterior of their products, using “the cloud” to deliver EV archive migration solutions.
+While it helps to reduce the amount of hardware required onsite, they are, in reality, simply hosting the migration servers on the customer’s behalf, or indeed, encouraging the customer to host the virtual machines (VMs) in Microsoft Azure.
+More a hosted solution than a real cloud migration then, with the same restrictions of a typical on-premise solution, but with typically much higher infrastructure costs and less performance as a well sized dedicated VM or Server.

 Unfortunately, the volume and required order of these various processes to onboard new users to Office 365, especially when also migrating archives like EV, require the execution of many interconnected and dependent tasks.
 We believe that automating this workflow, end-to-end, provides a shorter total project time, a faster ROI, better project governance and a better end user experience.

-Mercifully, times are changing again, and today I’d like to introduce you to cloudficient’s REAL cloud-based approach to archive migration and Office 365 onboarding.
+Mercifully, times are changing again, and today (in late 2020) I’d like to introduce you to Cloudficient’s REAL cloud-based approach to Enterprise Vault archive migration and Office 365 onboarding.
 It’s called EVComplete and the future looks bright!

 EVComplete allows us to create templates, consisting of Migration or Onboarding process tasks.
 Depending on the customer’s project requirements and scope, we can arrange those tasks in any order the customer requires, add steps like Exchange mailbox moves or provision an Archive mailbox for a user.
 The template is Individualized for each customer’s unique needs.